jrosen48/utk-homepage/content/post/2020-08-31-getting-started-witha-high-performance-computing-service.md

 As if this wasn't quite hard enough, I now had to upload the file to the server from the command line.
 Seems easy enough, but, of course, there's not a text editor you can simply open (`open my-file.txt` does _not_ work).
 I used vim.
 First, I created a new file: `touch main-job.sh`.
 Then `vim main-job.sh`.
 The next part was relatively easy, I copy-pasted the above five lines (the two headers and three lines of code) into the file via vim.
 Of course, this meant I had to [_exit_ vim](https://stackoverflow.com/questions/11828270/how-do-i-exit-the-vim-editor).

+There are also other ways to upload files; it looks like the `scp` command is helpful, especially for longer files.

+8. Schedule the job

-8. The last step is scheduling and submitting the job.
+The last step is scheduling and submitting the job.
 This was actually delightfully easy.
 From the command line, `qsub main-job.sh`.

+9. Monitor the job

-9. Finally, I could monitor the job (whether it has started running or is queued; if it is running, for how long it has been doing so) by typing `qstat -a`.
+Finally, I could monitor the job (whether it has started running or is queued; if it is running, for how long it has been doing so) by typing `qstat -a`.

+10. Access the output

-10. There is one more step - what to do when you're done.
+There is one more step - what to do when you're done.
 I've learned the hard way that it's important (of course, now it seems obvious) to write/save the output, so you can view/download/use it.
+I found it helpful to use the `sftp` command; this required loggin and authenticating again, but was able to `get` (save to my computer) files easily (e.g., `get output.rds`).

 Woof.
-I welcome advice.